Looking for famous landmarks on the Ring of Kerry in Ireland? This scenic drive is packed with must-see places and things to do!

 18. Count colourful sheep on the Ring of Kerry

+Things to do in county Kerry?
 Let’s face it – everybody loves sheep! 🙂 But have you ever seen sheep as colourful as those living on the Ring of Kerry?
+One of the Ring of Kerry main attractions!

 You don’t have to look far, they are just everywhere!
 Just be careful while driving around – they are often sitting on the roads 😉